Introducing Three Magnificent Fresh-Pressed Extra Virgin Olive Oils from Australia, the “Lovely Island”

 When I finally tasted the two Coratinas, I liked both samples very much.
 Each one brought something different to the table.
 It was an easy decision to combine them, creating a unique boutique blend that is truly greater than the sum of its parts.
 Never before have I been able to offer Club members a single varietal Australian Coratina.
 This is an exciting oil, one I know you’ll enjoy with fall menus.

 Speaking of cooking, Melissa and I celebrated our latest successful olive oil collaboration in her well-appointed kitchen.
-(See the photo this page.)
+(See the photo above.)
 We shopped for dinner at one of the city’s gourmet markets, deciding on a main course of grilled barramundi.
 (Barramundi is a sustainable fish native to Australia and the Indo-Pacific that is also known as Asian sea bass.)

 Of course, we were eager to pair our fresh-pressed Coratina blend with food.
 It did not disappoint!
 A simple vinaigrette made with fresh lemon juice and zest, a sweet apple cider vinegar, and fresh herbs showed off the Coratina’s intrinsic spiciness and rich mouthfeel.
 We used the vinaigrette three ways—as a marinade for the fish, a dressing for the arugula and tomato salad, and as a sauce.
 (Veteran Club members, you know what I always say: Fresh-pressed olive oil is Mother Nature’s finest sauce!)
-For a recipe, see page 12.
+For a recipe, see below.
 I can’t wait to try this versatile oil with pumpkin, root vegetables, and roasted meats.